balasaalin/oxygen-feedback-webinar-2020/Readme.md

+# Introducing the New Oxygen Feedback Commenting Platform
 This webinar will present the features of the new Oxygen Feedback comment management platform and showcase its use in conjunction with Oxygen XML Editor to continuously improve your online documentation based on your community feedback.

 Some of the topics covered in this webinar include: